-It takes a lot of courage for a child to disclose that they are being abused by an adult or suffering from peer on peer abuse.
+It takes a lot of courage for a child to disclose that they are being abused by an adult or suffering from child on child abuse.
 They may feel ashamed, particularly if the abuse is sexual, their abuser may have threatened what will happen if they tell, they may have lost all trust in adults, or they may believe, or have been told, that the abuse is their own fault.
+This should not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns about a child.
+It is also important that staff determine how best to build trusted relationships with children and young people which facilitate communication.

 In some cases, the victim may not make a direct report.
 For example, a friend may make a report or a member of school or college staff may overhear a conversation that suggests a child has been harmed or a child's own behaviour might indicate that something is wrong.
 If staff have any concerns about a child's welfare, they should act on them immediately rather than wait to be told.